Online HR Toolkit

 IMPACT: For employers encouraging sustainable travel, this measure could incentivise employees to use public transport.
 The slight increase may require adjustments to travel allowances.

 IMPACT: This provides cost stability for employers relying on transportation.
-However, inflationary pressures on other costs still means that fuel budgets need careful management.
+However, inflationary pressures on other costs still mean that fuel budgets need careful management.

 IMPACT: For employers investing in property or providing housing support for employees, this may influence property acquisition costs.